-Construction workers are being urged to “Cover Up, Mate” and protect themselves against ultraviolet (UV) damage as part of a new NHS campaign being supported by Jewson.
+Construction workers are being urged to “Cover Up, Mate” and protect themselves against ultraviolet (UV) damage as part of a new sun care awareness NHS campaign being supported by Jewson.
 This initiative is designed to encourage men who spend a lot of time outdoors to protect themselves against the sun and reduce the risk of skin cancer.

 Skin cancer rates are rising in Britain.
 A recent Imperial College study, commissioned by Institution of Occupational Safety and Health (IOSH) estimated that construction workers made up the highest number of deaths (44 per cent) from melanoma skin cancer over the course of a year.
 Across Britain there are 48 deaths and 241 cases of skin cancer per year caused by UV rays from the sun at work.

 The NHS "Cover Up, Mate" campaign (which launched on the 19th of June 2017) targets male construction workers, amongst others, who often don't use suncream.